 Fluoride

-How much fluoride does
+How much fluoride is

-Effective July 2013, OMWD targets the community water fluoridation level of 0.7 parts per million as recommended by the US Department of Health and Human Services.
-The level of fluoride found in OMWD’s water will continue to be published annually in our Consumer Confidence Report.
+Olivenhain Municipal Water District originally began fluoridating its water on July 24, 2013.
+When fluoridating, OMWD targets a fluoridation level of 0.7 parts per million, or 0.7 mg/L, as prescribed by the US Department of Health and Human Services.
+In 2015, the state decreased the target from 0.8mg/L. The level of fluoride found in OMWD’s water is published annually in our Consumer Confidence Report.

-Why is OMWD adding
+Why does OMWD add

 fluoride to its water?